libretto-ai/openai-py/README.md

 # Maybe the user didn't like the answer, so ask them for a better one.
 better_response = askUserForBetterResult(completion["choices"][0]["text"])

-# If the user provided a better answer, send feedback to Templatest
+# If the user provided a better answer, send feedback to Libretto
 if better_response !== completion["choices"][0]["text"]:
 # feedback key is automatically injected into OpenAI response object.
 feedback_key = completion.ip_feedback_key